felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

 Both TastyCloud and HubRise store the items that are sold to customers.
 The mapping between items on these two systems is managed by the TastyCloud back office.

-To map the TastyCloud Menu to the HubRise Catalog, a connection between TastyCloud and HubRise must be established.
+To map the TastyCloud menu to the HubRise Catalog, a connection between TastyCloud and HubRise must be established.
 For more information on connecting these two systems, see [Connect TastyCloud to HubRise](/apps/tastycloud/connect-hubrise).

 ---

-**IMPORTANT NOTE**: For the TastyCloud mapping to work, a catalog needs to be available in HubRise.
-Catalogs are generally pushed into HubRise from your EPOS.
+**IMPORTANT NOTE**: TastyCould pulls the menu from HubRise catalogs.
+Your EPOS generally generates these catalogs by pushing product items into it.
 Refer to your connected EPOS documentation on the HubRise website to verify that your EPOS supports this integration feature.

 ---